tavareshugo/R-intro-Cambridge-SysBio/README.md

 We will focus on tabular data, which is general enough to allow you to apply these skills to a wide range of problems.

-Below, we provide links to detailed materials for your reference, many of which were developed by the [Data Carpentry](https://datacarpentry.org) organisation.

 If you have any queries please contact Hugo Tavares (<hugo.tavares@slcu.cam.ac.uk>) or [post an issue](https://github.com/tavareshugo/R-intro-Cambridge-SysBio/issues) on our GitHub repository.